lithiferous/SpaceMission/README.md

 # RocketLauncher

-This project is a study task for elixir, description can be found at: [file](../resources/Backend%20TT.pdf).
+This project is a study task for elixir, description can be found [here](./resources/Backend%20TT.pdf).
 For code readability project uses Ecto along with Postgres.
 As assignment is mainly concerned with backend, point of most interest is therefore [this part](https://github.com/lithiferous/SpaceMission/tree/master/apps/space_mission) of the application.

 ## Installation